andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

     });
   </script>

-In that example, the developer adds an event handler to the element that listens for the users "click" action.
+In that example, the developer adds an *event handler* to the element that listens for the users `Click` action.
-However, the only way this is possible is if the JavaScript can guarantee that these elements will exist when it's executed - something that we can't guarantee.
+However, the only way this is possible is if the JavaScript can guarantee that these elements will exist when it's executed - something that we can't.
 A simple example is below; we have a set of boxes that change when the user clicks a button:

 .. raw:: html